mlflow/mlflow/docs/source/gateway/index.rst

 Step 6: Send Requests to Routes via REST API
 --------------------------------------------
-You can now send requests to the exposed routes.
-See the :ref:`REST examples <gateway_rest_api>` for guidance on request formatting.
+See the :ref:`REST examples <gateway_rest_api>` section for further information.

 Step 7: Compare Provider Models
 -------------------------------
 Here's an example of adding and querying a new model from a different provider - in this case Anthropic - to determine which model is better for a given use case.
-We assume that the Anthropic API key is stored in [Databricks Secrets](https://docs.databricks.com/security/secrets/index.html) with scope ``example`` and key ``anthropic-api-key``.
+We assume that the Anthropic API key is stored in `Databricks Secrets <https://docs.databricks.com/security/secrets/index.html>`_ with scope ``example`` and key ``anthropic-api-key``.

 .. code-block:: python